7 European Cities Featuring The Best Street Art

 6. Lisbon - Portugal

 Street art has long been a part of Lisbon’s culture.
 Until the 18th century, there was a tradition of all-white buildings.
 After the earthquake of 1755, richer areas began to incorporate colour and tiles into walls and pavements.
 Early graffiti was perhaps the poor man's equivalent.
 Following the democratic revolution in 1974, this self-expression increased.
 Now, tags and scribbles cover the streets.
 More recently, the vast collection of graffiti art turned out to be the Crono Project's work, which is commissioning artists to transform neglected buildings in the business district instead of abandoning Lisbon's crumbling heritage to the developers.
-To find the best street art in Lisbon, use this app to find more than 160 pieces across the city.
+To find the best street art in Lisbon, use this site to find more than 160 pieces across the city.

 7. Paris - France